Hybrid Pooling with LLMs via Relevance Context Learning: Hybrid Pooling for LLM-based Judgement

 \section{Hybrid Pooling for LLM-based Judgement}

-Prior work on LLM-based relevance assessment typically starts from existing official qrels files and evaluates how well LLMs can replicate human judgements \cite{Faggioli2023,Balog2025,Zhu2025}.
+Prior work on LLM-based relevance assessment typically starts from existing official qrels files and evaluates how well LLMs can replicate human judgements \cite{Faggioli2023,Balog2025,McKechnie2025a}.
 While these studies provide valuable insights into LLM capabilities, they do not address the practical scenario of using LLMs to construct a new test collection from scratch.
-To the best of our knowledge, no prior work has proposed a method that can be directly applied in real-world collection building, where one must start from the participating systems typical of a TREC-style evaluation campaign rather than from complete qrels.
+To the best of our knowledge, prior work has not provided a complete, directly deployable pipeline for real-world collection building that starts from participating systems in a TREC-style campaign rather than from complete qrels.

-Our first contribution addresses this gap by proposing a hybrid pooling strategy that mirrors the realistic workflow of test collection construction.
+Our first contribution addresses this gap by proposing a \emph{hybrid pooling strategy} that mirrors the realistic workflow of test collection construction.
 Starting only from the ranked lists submitted by participating systems, we divide the annotation workload between human assessors and LLMs in a way that maximizes the utility of limited human effort while leveraging LLMs to extend coverage.